 We finally reached Tanjung Bira around 3 pm and went straight to Bara Beach Bungalow.
-The plan was to stay for 2 nights in Bara Beach Bungalow as I want to experience Bara Beach and spent another 2 nights in the luxurious Amatoa resort.
+The plan was to stay for 2 nights in Bara Beach Bungalow as I wanted to swim in a calm Bara Beach and then we would spent another 2 nights in the luxurious Amatoa resort.

 Both Bara beach and Amatoa resort is at the opposite end of the bay.
-Bara Beach bungalow can be reached thru walking from Bira beach during low tide only.
-It is at the farthest end of Bara beach and the road to the bungalow is not paved.
-It is around 40 minutes walk from the bungalow to Bira if took the road.
+Bara Beach bungalow could be reached thru walking from Bira beach during low tide only.
+It is at the farthest end of Bara beach and the road to the bungalow was not paved.
+It would be around 40 minutes walk from the bungalow to Bira if we took that road.

-I’ll dwell on Bara and Bira on my next post 🙂
+More detail and pictures on Bara and Bira on my next post.